Damien Harris Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Recent Performances

-- Last week against the Bills, Harris rushed for 103 yards on 18 carries (averaging 5.7 yards per carry) while scoring three touchdowns.
+- Against the Bills last week, Harris rushed 18 times for 103 yards (5.7 yards per carry) and scored three touchdowns.

-- Over his last three outings, Harris has rushed for 214 yards on 28 carries (71.3 ypg), with four touchdowns.
+- Over his last three games, Harris has rushed for 214 yards (71.3 per game) on 28 carries with four touchdowns.

 Harris' New England Teammates